Key Takeaways

 A fixed deferred annuity consists of two distinct phases: accumulation and payout.

-After you decide to buy a fixed deferred annuity, the insurance company sets an agreement to pay you a minimum rate of interest when your account is growing.
+After you decide to buy a fixed annuity, the insurance company sets an agreement to pay you a minimum interest rate while your account grows.
 This is known as the accumulation phase.

-The payout phase starts when you receive regular income from your annuity.
+The payout phase starts when you begin receiving guaranteed income from your annuity.

-Various fixed annuity payout options exist.
+There are numerous fixed annuity payout options to choose from.
 Payouts can be immediate — starting within a year of purchase — or deferred until a later date.
-Deferred annuities typically start paying out at retirement.
+Deferred annuities typically begin paying out in retirement.

-You can guarantee income payments from a fixed annuity for life, commonly referred to as a life annuity or single-life annuity.
-You can also receive the payments only for a set number of years by choosing what is called a period certain or term certain annuity.
+You can guarantee income payments from a fixed annuity for life, commonly called a life annuity or single-life annuity.
+You can also choose a period certain annuity to receive payments for a set number of years.

 You may also elect to receive annuity income benefits as a lump sum.